 “Now is not the time to sit on the sidelines, but to ‘be the change’ that is needed,” writes AES Director Dee Boyle-Clapp, “You can provide that leadership or be that spark that moves your arts organization forward.
 In the last few years the field has embraced that diversity, equity, and inclusion are essential to our work.
 Among the key issues now are more than fairness, but equity, board diversification, and how to connect community via socially engaged art.
 There is a lot of work to do on many fronts.”

-Today’s arts and culture organizations are confronting the multi-faceted issues of cultural equity and need to understand the role that inequity has played in decision making, hiring, programming, funding, arts policy, loss of audience, and audience participation.
+The issues of cultural equity within arts and culture organizations are multi-faceted.
+Arts managers need to understand the role that inequity has played in decision making, hiring, programming, funding, arts policy, loss of audience, and audience participation.
 Arts leaders are now looking at their own institutions, and need the information and tools necessary to address biases, and create equitable and just institutions with deep connections to their surrounding communities.

-Registration opens June 4.
-Classes start September 4 - deadline to register is August 28.
+Register now to ensure your spot.
+Classes start September 4.
+Deadline to register is August 28.